JeffersonLab/clas12-config/README.md

 ## Notes

 * _As of MM/DD/YYYY, running simulations can require GEMC and/or COATJAVA configuration changes._
-  * This is for simulations to retrieve the RF frequency from CCDB and ultimately using real run numbers.
+  * This is for simulations to retrieve the RF frequency from CCDB and ultimately use real run numbers.
   * The preferred method is to just start with configuration files from this repository.
   * Other options include:
     * Adding the appropriate RF settings to your current GEMC configuration.